 The youth in Cheyenne will soon be our future, but for some of our youth the future seems to be a little more difficult.
-Some of these youth are left homeless as they are not in physical custody of a parent or guardian.
-Many of the times they find their selves in unsafe situation such as living in cars or even at parks.
-Without a stable roof over their heads it makes succeeding difficult.
+Some of Cheyenne’s youth are left homeless as they are not in physical custody of a parent or guardian.
+Many times they find themselves in unsafe situations such as living in cars or even at parks.
+Without a stable roof over their heads, it makes succeeding difficult.

-As of January 2018, Gateway is happy to be involved with constructing a new twin-home that will house homeless teenagers in Laramie County.
-The twin-home will be built on Fox Farm Road and will house youth age 16-20.
-Each home will house 5 students and house parents.
+As of January 2018, Gateway is happy to be involved in constructing a new twin-home that will house homeless teenagers in Laramie County.
+The twin-home will be built on Fox Farm Road and will house youth ages 16-20.
+Each home will house 5 students and house parent.

-A great room layout on main floor with fireplace, house parent bedroom with adjoining bath, laundry and powder room.
+Each home has a great room layout on the main floor with fireplace, house parent bedroom with adjoining bath, laundry and powder room.
 The upper floor has 2 student bedrooms, shared bath and a study room.
-The lower level has 2 student bedrooms, a shared bath, student storage room, and family room.
-Each home is 3, 165 sq. ft. with the total building 6330 sq. ft.
-The build cost is $620,000.
-There is potential for an accessory building of 580 sq. ft. on the property for an estimated $30,000.
+The lower level has 3 student bedrooms, a shared bath, student storage room, and family room.
+Each side of the twin-home is 2954 sq. ft. with the total building area of 5908 sq. ft.

 About the Unaccompanied Student Initiative Program

 This program will help benefit the community in many ways.
 It provides a safe and stable home setting for unaccompanied students by getting them off the street.
 It provides resources to help the students resolve issues and stay in school.
 The program promotes high school graduation and improved wage earning abilities.
-It also helps make the student a productive member of the community.
+It also helps make students productive members of the community.

 The vision is to develop two homes per school triad: East, South and Central.
 House rules will apply, including prohibition of drugs and alcohol.